skumlos/bkm-68x-simple/README.md

 Analogue Nt Mini 2.0 60Hz RGBS (so CSYNC)

+Amiga 500 RGBS (PAL) 50Hz (CSYNC)

+A load of MiSTer cores which are normally deemed problematic, including DoDonPachi whose whack VSYNC of 57.6 Hz makes the original BKM-68X scroll the picture with a steady OSD, while this version has a steady picture with a rolling OSD :)

 Master System with CVBS sync works, but sometimes "glitches".
 This is apparently due to the quite noisy CVBS signal, which the sync separator picks up.
 Without the color filter it is unusable.

-It is generally recommended to use CSYNC signals.
+It is generally recommended to use CSYNC signals at 75 Ohm levels.

 Revision history: